rolancon/confetti/README.md

     key1 = value1
     key2 = value2

+### Global and local values

+Pairs that are part of the root set (not nested under a section header) are considered global values, otherwise they are local values.
+It is possible to refer from a local value to a global value.
+This can be useful for a number of reasons.
+One is that you would like to use more commonly known terms for the operators that implement the false and true values:

+false = -
+true == --

+[section-header]
+local-bool == false

+The double equals sign **==** forces the parser/interpreter to eagerly evaluate the local value.
+If the value is a term, it will do a lookup in the global key-value space (which has been parsed first).
+In this case it will find that _false = -_, and then replace _local-bool_'s value with _-_.
+In other words, after the parse it has interpreted this section as:

+[section-header]
+local-bool = -

+with one equals sign as usual.

+If the local value is empty, or it is not a valid term, or the global term does not exist, then this will result in the null operator:

+[section-header]
+local-key ==
+local-key == True
+local-key == null

+These will all result in:

+[section-header]
+local-key = []

+Note that an empty value behind one equals sign results in an empty string (_''_), whereas an empty value behind two equals signs results in the null operator (_[]_).

 ### Document stores

 Document stores have more deeply nested structures.
 To support them use a _section header_ like in a configuration file: a section header consists of a pair of square brackets **[ ]**.
 In between the square brackets you specific the _path_ from one key to the next key, separated by dots **.**.
 Under the section header you specify the pairs that are nested in the key path: